doo/process/README.md

 ## Usage

-To define a step or rather component of a process you can use the `fnc` macro that just adds a `:process.definition/dependencies` entry (a vector of keywords) to the metadata of the function object.
+To define a step or rather component of a process you can use the `fnc` macro that just adds a `:process.definition/dependencies` entry (a vector of keywords) to the metadata of the function.
 So `(def f (fnc [alpha beta] (+ alpha beta)))` just states that the function `f` depends on two outputs named `alpha` and `beta` as inputs to do its calculation. `alpha` or `beta` could either be an output of another process component or they can be inputs for the process itself.
 Here the example that is also used for the Flow library:

     (use 'process.definition)